 Apprenticeship programs in Ontario are a skilled occupation training opportunity that blends on-the-job training and in-class instruction.
-There are 157 skilled occupations in which you can register as an apprentice with the Ministry of Advanced Education and Skills Development in Ontario.
+There are 157 skilled occupations in which you can register as an apprentice with the Ministry of Labour, Immigration, Training and Skills Development (MLITSD) in Ontario.
 These apprenticeship programs are in the motive power, industrial, construction and service sectors.

 Earn while you learn.
 You will receive a paycheque from your employer/sponsor for your on-the-job training.
 Minimal classroom and book fees apply to your in-class training.
 You may qualify for some incentive programs.

 Loyalist College is approved to deliver the following apprenticeship programs:

 - Developmental Services Worker – DSWM

 - Horticulture Technician